For vets association, transparency is an internal matter

 That code, adopted by the American Veterinary Medical Association, calls on veterinarians to disclose all potential conflicts of interest to clients.
 But neither the government nor the veterinarian association tracks or enforces the provision.

-The association itself accepts money from the pharmaceutical industry and mentions on its website its “partnerships” with drug companies.
-In the past four years, the association accepted $3.3 million (2 million pounds) from pharmaceutical companies, said Ron DeHaven, its executive vice president.
+The association itself accepts money from the pharmaceutical industry and mentions on its website its "partnerships" with drug companies.
+In the past four years, the association accepted $3.3 million from pharmaceutical companies, said Ron DeHaven, its executive vice president.
 The amount has not been previously reported.

 DeHaven said sponsorships by drug manufacturers improve the association's educational offerings, even though the amount the group accepted last year - $706,000 - is just 2 percent of the group's $33.6 million budget.
 He said such contributions have no effect on the group's policy positions, and any conflicting financial interests of the group's own board, staff or volunteers are managed through disclosure forms that the association keeps private.